/me waves enthusiastically from Denmark

 - A sense of humor is vital!
 I want a CP who takes craft seriously, but not themselves.

 - Earnestly seeking someone who wants (and gives) sharp-eyed, clear, comprehensive critique: the good and the bad.
 I will tell you everything that I think can strengthen your book (note that I do mean YOUR book, not the book I want you to write), and I will praise what you’re nailing, but I don’t follow the Official Critique Sandwich.
 I have a strong background in lit studies, so I tend to analyze your book–I’ll tell you what it’s conveying to me and why, helping you figure out whether you are or are not achieving what you want with it.
 I can do everything from a comprehensive edit letter to line-by-line feedback, but I’m not a good fit for someone who struggles with grammar and mechanics.
-(It’s time-intensive, and it’s not something I love.)
+(I can help with grammar/mechanics, but it’s time-intensive, and it’s not something I love.)
+TL;DR: I give professional-level feedback and am seeking the same. 🙂

 - I am a “rising tide lifts all boats” person.
 I want a CP who is comfortable sharing opportunities and resources, who sees the relationship as a collaboration, not a competition.
 I’m the sort of person who will send you info on anything I come across that might be helpful to you, from conferences to contests to articles to MSWL items from agents!
 That works best when it feels reciprocal.